St Bartholomew's Church, Orford: History and description

 The church comprises a ruined 12th century chancel, begun in about 1166 and abandoned in the 18th century, the Decorated nave and aisles, restored in the late 19th century, and the tower, restored in the late 20th century after the collapse of its upper storey in 1830.
 The chancel to the original church was built at about the same time as Orford Castle, and demonstrates a similar "grandeur".
 By the eighteenth century, the chancel was completely ruined and reconstruction concentrated on the nave and the tower.
 In the early 1880s George Edmund Street prepared a plan for a comprehensive restoration of the whole complex but this was not undertaken.
 Instead, rebuilding work spanned almost a hundred years, with J T Micklethwaite undertaking the reconstruction of the nave and aisles between 1894 and 1900, H M Cautley repairing the chancel in 1930, and Bruce George restoring the tower in 1971–72.
+Externally, the 12th century chancel can be identified as two rows of ruined columns extending from the east end into the churchyard.

 Interior

 The font is 15th-century, with "four lions and four wild men" surrounding its base.
 Above the main altar is a painting of the Holy Family with St. John the Baptist and donor by Bernardino Luini.
 It was a processional banner painted to commemorate an event at Milan Cathedral in 1525.
-The Nativity, with the Angel appearing to the Shepherds by Raffaelino del Colle hangs over the Altar in the St. Nicholas Chapel.
+The Nativity, with the Angel appearing to the Shepherds by Raffaellino del Colle hangs over the Altar in the St. Nicholas Chapel.
 The church contains an impressive selection of memorials and monuments, including one to Benjamin Britten, a green slate slab set in the floor of the nave.